Nine Lives (Aerosmith album)

 Nine Lives is the twelfth studio album by American rock band Aerosmith, released on March 18, 1997.
 The album was produced by Aerosmith and Kevin Shirley, and was the band's first studio album released by Columbia Records since 1982's Rock in a Hard Place.
 In the United States, it peaked at number one on the Billboard 200 and sold over two million copies.
 One of the album's singles, "Pink", won a Grammy Award for Best Rock Performance by a Duo or Group with Vocal.
-Until Music from Another Dimension!, Nine Lives was their longest album, at 63 minutes.